liam-fitzgerald/vite-plugin-urbit/README.md

 # vite-plugin-urbit

-A plugin to setup proxying to a running Urbit on a vite devserver correctly
+A plugin to setup proxying to a running Urbit on a vite devserver correctly.
+The plugin also inserts the correct script tags, so that window.ship and window.desk are loaded correctly

 ## Usage